OpenST/pepo-admin/README.md

-Web layer for pepo written in Node js.
+Web layer for pepo admin written in Node js.